 Some people count down the days until the Super Bowl to see which team will take the title as champions.
 Others, however, are bigger fans of the junk food, commercials, and the 10-minute-long pop concert known as the Super Bowl halftime show.
-After Justin Timberlake took the stage this year for his record third halftime performance, we decided to look back on 5 of the best halftime shows in Super Bowl history.
+After Justin Timberlake took the stage in 2018 for his record third halftime performance, we decided to look back on 5 of the best halftime shows in Super Bowl history.

 1. Lady Gaga (2017)

-We all know that a Lady Gaga concert means we’re all in for a treat, but last year she really pulled out all the stops.
+We all know that a Lady Gaga concert means we’re all in for a treat, but in 2017 she really pulled out all the stops.
 Starting her set on the roof of the stadium, Lady Gaga sang “God Bless America,” with a backdrop of drones creating an image of the American flag.
 She then dove into the arena to perform her hits “Telephone,” “Born this Way,” “Poker Face,” “Bad Romance,” and “Million Reasons.”
 With bizarre spectacular sets, a crowd of dancers, torches, and a circular piano, Lady Gaga proved just how much she knows how to entertain.
 Her exit was just as entertaining – she dropped the mic, caught a football, and hopped off the stage into nothingness.

 2. Coldplay, Beyonce and Bruno Mars (2016)